rjpinks/django-practice/README.md

 # TODO
-	- Do cursor pagination for endless scroll for comments on posts & write the corresponding html
+	- Implement DOM manipulations for post-data.js
 	- Create authorization and allow people to sign up to my website
 		- ensure that they are logged in to create a comment
 	- Debug why comments are still appearing without clicking